sslo12/Workshop_2_Airflow_ETL/README.md

 1. **Load Data**: Transfer data from CSV files to a relational database.
 2. **Create an ETL Pipeline**: Extract, transform, and merge data, storing the results in a database and as a CSV file in Google Drive.
+3. **Airflow**: A DAG is configured to orchestrate data extraction, transformation and loading tasks, scheduling their execution, error handling and notifications, thus ensuring workflow automation and efficiency.
-3. **Data Visualization**: Display data through chart visualizations that pull information directly from the database, not the CSV files.
+4. **Data Visualization**: Display data through chart visualizations that pull information directly from the database, not the CSV files.
 ***
 # Technologies Used
   * <img src="https://github.com/sslo12/Workshop-1-ETL/assets/115416417/b23a91ab-151a-4dd8-b421-fc87111e3481" alt="Looker Studio" width="21px" height="21px"> Python